Egorikhin/angular/aio/content/guide/upgrade.md

 It also imports `UpgradeModule` from `@angular/upgrade/static`, which exports providers that will be used for upgrading and downgrading services and components.

-In the constructor of the `AppModule`, use dependency injection to get a hold of the `UpgradeModule` instance, and use it to bootstrap the AngularJS app in the `AppModule.ngDoBootstrap` method.
+In the letructor of the `AppModule`, use dependency injection to get a hold of the `UpgradeModule` instance, and use it to bootstrap the AngularJS app in the `AppModule.ngDoBootstrap` method.
 The `upgrade.bootstrap` method takes the exact same arguments as [angular.bootstrap](https://docs.angularjs.org/api/ng/function/angular.bootstrap):